A paperfolding paradise

 'Houdini's Paper Magic' published by E P Dutton and Company of New York in 1922, contained a section called 'Three Crosses' in which the basic method of cutting out a latin cross from a rectangle with a single cut was explained.
 Nothing is said about use of the varoius other pieces.
-The other two crosses, the Maltese Cross and the Greek Cross are obtained from a folded square in a similar way.
+The other two crosses, the Greek Cross and the Maltese Cross are obtained from a folded square in a similar way.

 An article by Keenan H Ward which included a didfferent presentation of this effect, in which the various spare pieces are arranged to form the word 'HELL', appeared in the December 1929 version of 'Modern Mechanics' magazine.